digitalake/kubernetes-the-hard-way-do-ansible/README.md

 `generating` role generates:

 - CA configuration file, certificate, and private key
-- certificate and private key for each Kubernetes `worker node` (ansible iterates through the `workers` hosts form the inventory)
 - client `certificate` and `private key` for:
   - `admin`
   - each `worker node` (ansible iterates through the `workers` hosts form the inventory)